QianruZhou333/ArtificialImmuneSystem/README.md

 If these code is helpful to you, and you want to use it in your publication, please cite:

-Q. Zhou and D. P. Pezaros, "BIDS: Bio-Inspired, Collaborative Intrusion Detection for Software Defined Networks," ICC 2019 - 2019 IEEE International Conference on Communications (ICC), 2019, pp. 1-6.
+Q. Zhou and D. P. Pezaros, "BIDS: Bio-Inspired, Collaborative Intrusion Detection for Software Defined Networks," IEEE ICC 2019, Shanghai, China, pp. 1-6.

 or